 On evening of the same day, Company sent a strong fighting patrol into Formelli to clear it and if possible, occupy it until relieved by a company of LIR at dawn on the next day.

-The patrol reached in the village but was caught by Spandau from 4 sides and forced the withdraw.
+The patrol reached in the village but was caught by Spandau from four sides and forced to withdraw.

 During the whole of this period a confused battle was taking place for the Monastery which appeared to be held by a couple of Spandau posts.
 It was not until the afternoon of 6 December that it was definitely captured by 2/5 Queens.